nxoft/.github/README.md

 # nexoft
 ## Projects
-- Car App - Car meets, events, marketplace, and more.
+- toobu - Car meets, events, marketplace, and more.